-During 2021, membership in the individual market increased significantly.
-The number of members in the individual market, driven by growth in FFM membership, increased by more than 35,000.
+During 2021 and 2022, membership in the individual market increased significantly.
+The number of members in the individual market, driven by growth in FFM membership, increased by more than 35,000 during 2021 and more than 24,000 during 2022.
 This growth appears to be related to the American Rescue Plan Act of 2021 (ARPA) (American Rescue Plan Act, 2021).
 The APRA was designed to assist persons effected by the COVID-19 pandemic, which includes expanded premium tax credits for individuals who are eligible for the FFM and also offers subsidies to persons with incomes greater than 400 percent of the federal poverty level.
 The ARPA provisions are temporary and were scheduled to last until the end of 2022 but have been extended through 2025 under the Inflation Reduction Act of 2022.

 Membership in the small group market declined from 2016 to 2019.
 This decline in small group membership followed premium increases in the small group markets during this period.
 It is also possible that some small group membership may have shifted to the individual market, and healthy small groups may have moved to self-funded health benefit plan arrangements to circumvent several of the ACA provisions.
-Small group market membership remained stable during 2020 and then increased during 2021 to a level similar to 2018.
-The number of members covered by stop-loss policies that were issued to small group self-funded plans increased from less than 2,000 during 2014 to over 25,000 during 2021.
+Small group market membership remained stable during 2020 and then increased during 2021 and 2022.

-Large group membership declined during 2012, due to several blocks of business shifting to self-funded health benefit plans.
-During 2013, the large group market made a slight recovery and increased membership, followed by a period of decline from 2014 to 2016.
-Large group membership was stable during 2017 and then declined from 2018 to 2021.
+Large group membership increased during 2013, followed by a period of decline from 2014 to 2016.
+Large group membership was stable during 2017 and then declined from 2018 to 2022.
 These changes are probably due to some employers moving to self-funding arrangements, although one cannot rule out the possibility of some shifting to the individual market or short-term limited duration plans.
 ACA regulations are most likely increasing self-funded arrangements as well.